 - The BBC revels in this, presumably because the national news was, in the days of TV Centre, filmed down the hall from a lot of the TV shows, so it was a matter of popping your head round the door.
-(These days, the news is based in Salford and the drama is all over the place — but following from Doctor Who, mostly Wales).
+(These days, the news is based in Salford and drama is made all over the place — but following from Doctor Who, mostly Wales).

 - Andrew Marr and Louise Minchin have played themselves on Doctor Who and Torchwood respectively.
 Another BBC newsreader, Huw Edwards, played the Olympic opening commentator in "Fear Her", although he was credited for playing the role of the "Commentator".
 (Six years later, Huw Edwards did indeed commentate on the London Olympics opening ceremony.)

 - Reporter Alex MacIntosh appears as himself in the Doctor Who serial "Day of the Daleks", reporting on the peace conference.
 And even earlier, Kenneth Kendal in "The War Machines".

 - Meredith Vieira cameoed in "The Wedding of River Song".